 With clients based in high end residential and commercial interiors, Altfield curate collections that provide furnishing products for the forefront of interior design and can be found in as diverse environments as superyachts, top restaurants and 5* hotels, high street and boutique shops and of course luxurious homes.

-Altfield represent a total of 14 brands, all showcased in their Design Centre Chelsea Harbour showroom.
-The Altfield Brands include: Alcantara, Brentano, Brochier, Elizabeth Dow, Glant, James Malone, Kohro, Maya Romanoff, Moore & Giles, Odaka, Pollack, Thesign, Weitzner & Westbury Textiles.
+Altfield represent a total of 15 brands, all showcased in their Design Centre Chelsea Harbour showroom.
+The Altfield Brands include: ABA Interiors, Alcantara, Brentano, Brochier, Elizabeth Dow, Glant, James Malone, Kohro, Maya Romanoff, Moore & Giles, Pollack, Thesign, Walls One, Weitzner & Westbury Textiles.

 We are a family run company that has been designing, making and distributing fine furnishings and decorative accessories since 1982.
 Initially established under the name De Leche Et Cie by Amanda and Jeremy & Nette Lack, Amanda’s brother and sister in law , we specialised in needle point cushions, distributing out of a small warehouse space in Westbury in Wiltshire.